 - Submit requirements for ATP and registration of books of accounts (journal/ledger/subsidiary professional income book and subsidiary purchases/expenses book) and have them stamped by the same RDO.

 3. How do I know if I am subject to 12% VAT?

-With your service business or freelance gig, BIR will require you to pay business taxes regardless if you’re earning or not.
-Remember: Your tax deductions are based from the gross receipts or sales and not on your net income.
+With your service business or freelance gig, BIR will require you to pay business taxes regardless of you’re earning or not.
+Remember: Your tax deductions are based on the gross receipts or sales and not on your net income.

 - For these taxes, you must file BIR Form 2550M/2550Q (VAT) and BIR Form 2551Q (percentage tax) on the 20th and 25th month following the applicable month or quarter respectively.